muhhylmi/store-api/README.md

 3. shopping cart
 4. product category

+## What Implemented in This Repo?
+1. restfull api using httprouter
+2. integration with postgres using [GORM](https://gorm.io/)

 ## How to Run This Project
 1. Clone the project using `git clone [URL]`
 2. Create Postgres Database `store-api`